Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 When Should My Child See the Dentist?

 The American Academy of Pediatric Dentistry (AAPD) recommends that your child's first visit coincide with when the first tooth comes in, usually between six and twelve months of age.
-To make a child's first visit a positive experience, make your appointment for a time when your child is most often well rested and relaxed.
+To make a child's first visit a positive experience, schedule the appointment for a time when your child is most often well rested and relaxed.
 Treat the appointment as routine and bring along a favorite toy or blanket.

 What is a Dentist Looking For?